 1. When both a dative and an accusative pronoun are used, the dative pronoun comes before the accusative pronoun.

-Formel (formula)Beispiel (Example)
+Formel (Formula)Beispiel (Example)

 Imperativ + indirektes Pronomen (Dat.)Hilf mir mit der Aufgabe!
 (Help me with the task!)

 Dat. + Akk.Gib es mir!
-(Give it me!)
+(Give it to me!)

 Exercise 1: Der Imperativ mit Pronomen:„Erledige es sofort!"